expresspigeon/blog/src/content/kb/flows/flows-actions.md

 Loading these values into your account is not any different than using custom fields.
 Please refer to: [Custom fields](contact-fields#custom-fields) page for more information.

+### IMIconnect Action

+An IMIconnect Action allows to send a signal to a flow in [IMIconnect](https://www.imiconnect.io/).

+### Webhook action

+A Webhook action can be used  to trigger an event in an external service.
+You can integreate any service into ExpressPigeon flows  as long as that service accepts HTTP requests.

 ---

 Continue to [Dry run mode](flows-dry-run).